 How would a teen apply to be a volunteer?

-Carrie: For the summer session, the application will be up sometime in May, so you’ll have to keep checking our websites and social media to see when that’s available.
+Carrie: For the summer session, the application will be up sometime in May, and for the school year session, the application will be up sometime in August.
+So you’ll have to keep checking our websites and social media to see when that’s available.